rahulgopinath/rahulgopinath.github.io/_posts/2026-06-09-ttt-grammar-inference.markdown

 handled in a single pass:

 * **Closedness** In L*, closedness means that every reachable state has a row in the table.
 In TTT, the equivalent is *open transitions*.
-Theae are transitions where sifting lands on a leaf with no access sequence yet.
+These are transitions where sifting lands on a leaf with no access sequence yet.
-  When an open transitions is added, we close them immediately, adding the new state as we go.
+  When an open transition is found, we close it immediately, adding the new state as we go.
 * **Consistency** In L*, consistency means that no two identical rows have different successors.
 In TTT, consistency is *structurally maintained* by